-and associated s tructures and infrastructure on the property.
-The scale of the locality map must be at least 1:50 000.
-For linear activities or development proposals of more than 25 kilometres, a smaller scale e.g. 1:250 000 can be used.
+Provide a location and associated str map (see below) as Appendix A1 to this BAR that shows the location of the proposed development ructures and infrastructure on the property.
+Locality Map: The scale of the locality map must be at least 1:50 000.
+For linear activities or development proposals of more than 25 kilometres, a smaller scale e.g., 1:250 000 can be used.
 The scale must be indicated on the map.
-The map must indicate the following: an accurate indication of the project site position as well as the positions of the alternativ sites, if any; road names or numbers of all the major roads as well as the roads that provide access t the site(s) a north arrow; a legend; and a linear scale.
-For ocean based or aquatic activity, the coordinates must be provided within which the activit is to be undertaken and a map at an appropriate scale clearly indicating the area within which the activit the activity is to be undertaken.
-Where comment from the Western Cape Government: Transport and Public Works is required a map illustrating the properties (owned by the Western Cape Government: Transport an Public Works) that will be affected by the proposed development must be included in th Report.
+The map must indicate the following: an accurate indication of the project site position as well as the positions of the alternative sites, if any; road names or numbers of all the major roads as well as the roads that provide access to the site(s) a north arrow; a legend; and a linear scale.
+For ocean based or aquatic activity, the coordinates must be provided within which the activity is to be undertaken and a map at an appropriate scale clearly indicating the area within which the activity is to be undertaken.
+Where comment from the Western Cape Government: Transport and Public Works is required, a map illustrating the properties (owned by the Western Cape Government: Transport and Public Works) that will be affected by the proposed development must be included in the Report.